Skip to content

 Spell Proficiency

 Each spell has its own level (1-16).
 Higher spell levels mean more damage/healing, better success rates for status effects, and higher MP cost.
 Cast spells repeatedly to level them up.
+And here's something the game never tells you: offensive spells can be trained on immune enemies.
+Casting Blizzard on the ice-resistant creatures in Snow Cavern still counts toward your spell level, even though the damage is absorbed.
+Check the bestiary for enemy resistances so you know which fights are safe for practice.

-• Cure — Level aggressively.
+• Cure: Level aggressively.
 You'll use it constantly.

-• Fire/Blizzard/Thunder — Pick one elemental spell per character and focus it.
+• Fire/Blizzard/Thunder: Pick one elemental spell per character and focus it.

-• Blink/Protect — Essential for bosses.
+• Blink/Protect: Essential for bosses.
 Level to 6+ for reliable duration.

-• Esuna — Must be level 6+ to cure Petrify in Pixel Remaster.
+• Esuna: Must be level 6+ to cure Petrify in Pixel Remaster.

 Ultima